Eugenio Larrabure y Unanue: Biography

 He was born to Eugène Larrabure Domestoy and Rosa María Michaela Unanue.
 He was grandson of the renowned doctor José Hipólito Unanue y Pavón.
 Hipólito was also a prominent hero of Peruvian independence.
 He studied at various institutions, including the French Institute.

 He started his career as a journalist.
 During the Peruvian presidential elections of 1871–1872, he edited the newspaper La República.
 Through the paper, he voiced support for the presidential candidacy of lawyer Manuel Toribio Ureta.

 In 1877 he became director of the official newspaper El Peruano.
 In that position, he added the coverage of science and culture in official publications and documents.
 In the same year, he was appointed head of the Diplomatic Section in the Ministry of Foreign Affairs.
 He was soon promoted to senior officer in 1878 and in the following year, he was appointed in Spain as secretary of the legation led by José Joaquín de Osma, whom he later replaced as Chargé d'Affaires.

 After returning to Peru, he was appointed Minister of Foreign Affairs in the government of General Miguel Iglesias (1883-1884) and was responsible for the coordination of everything related to the initial implementation of the recently signed Treaty of Ancón with Chile, together with the signatories Jose Antonio de Lavalle and Mariano Castro Zaldívar.

 In 1885, he was elected president of the Literary Club, which, under his auspices became the Lima Athenaeum.
-Later he expanded his field of study in scientific phenomenons.
+Later he expanded his field of study in scientific phenomena.
 He founded the magazine El Ateneo de Lima (1886 - 1889), in whose pages, he published studies on literature and history.
 In 1887, he carried out a vigorous campaign against the approval of the Grace Contract (1887) in the Peruvian press.
 He upheld the belief that Chile was the one who had to pay the external debt of Peru.